Supraventricular tachycardia (SVT) are a group of tachycardias in which at least a structure above the bundle of His is

 - Non-sinus P waves can be found following the QRS complex.

-The stimulus is conducted down to the ventricles through the accessory pathway and then up to the atria through the conduction system.
-As the ventricular depolarisation occurs completely via accessory pathway, the QRS complex is wide.
+The stimulus is conducted from the atria to the ventricles via the accessory pathway, and returns to the atria via the conduction system.
+As the ventricular depolarisation occurs completely by the accessory pathway, the QRS complex is wide.

 Antidromic tachycardia is a supraventricular tachycardia with wide QRS complexes.

 Electrocardiogram features of antidromic tachycardia: